 There is also collision insurance if you elect to pay for this coverage for your vehicle.
 The state does not require it, but most auto lenders demand it if you finance a vehicle.
 You would use this insurance to pay for repairing your car if you are at fault in an accident because your liability coverage only pays for other people’s damage, not your own.

 Let’s say you were in a car accident where another driver was determined to be at fault by officers from the Indianapolis police department called to the scene.
 You talk to your insurance carrier, who advises you to file a claim with the other party because they were responsible for the accident, according to the police report.
-After filing your claim with the other motorist’s insurance, they return with a settlement offer for you.
-Or it’s even possible that they deny your claim altogether.

 Insurance companies are notorious for trying to pay as little as possible in car accident claims to increase their profits.
 This is especially true if you are trying to recover money from someone else’s insurance when they are at fault.
 You have several options if you believe you have been wrongfully denied a reasonable settlement.